The Best Southern California Beaches

 La Jolla Beaches

 With plenty of high-end shopping and dining, the upscale San Diego County community of La Jolla offers a wealth of opportunity for tourists both on, and off the beach.
-Flanked by sea cliffs, La Jolla Shores provides a superb launch site for kayaking, while Windansea Beach is full of charm and romance, offering a stunning backdrop with few visitors.
+Flanked by sea cliffs, La Jolla Shores provides a superb launch site for kayaking, full of charm and romance, and offering a stunning backdrop with few visitors.
+The La Jolla coastline varies dramatically, from 300-foot sea cliffs, to rocky reefs, to secluded coves and wide golden sandy shores.
+The views are beyond spectacular, as waves and whitewater break onto rocky outcroppings, and seals and sea lions in the protected coves.
+Best La Jolla Beach Hotel: The Lodge at Torrey Pines Here are the best beaches of La Jolla:

 San Diego Beaches